 Research overview

 My current research interests involve two foundational directions.
 First, I am interested in developing theory and algorithms for controller design under resource and communication constraints.
 Second, I am interested in applying said theory to produce novel models of biological sensorimotor systems.
-I primarily use methods from linear optimal and distributed control, though I am also interested in the relationships between learning, nonlinearity, and controller structure.
+I currently use methods from linear optimal and distributed control, though I am also interested in the influence of learning, adaptation, and nonlinearity on controller structure.

 Constrained controller design and implementation